Subscribe To Our Blog

 All you need to know about working out while sick

 When you’re feeling sick, the last thing you want to do is work out.
 You probably just want to crawl under the covers and sleep for days.
 But did you know that working out while sick can help make you feel better?
 Believe it or not, your body burns more calories when you’re sick, so by continuing to exercise, you can actually speed up your recovery!
 This blog post will discuss some tips for working out when feeling under the weather.
+And if you’re a coach helping clients maintain healthy habits, using personal trainer software can make it easier to adjust workout intensity and track recovery progress.

 Let's take a look at these exercises.